Good fact sheets follow good consultations

 Fact sheet example

-The reason that fact sheets cannot provide all information is that, for the most part, they cover information from many sources.
+Fact sheets cannot provide all the information because they, for the most part, cover information from many sources.
 My factsheets are pooled from over 100 centres and, in this case, cover several thousand patient feedback reports based on the published data called PASCOM-10, which is specific for feet.
 The Royal College of Podiatry owns the system.

 The other problem with factsheets is that once material runs to many pages of typed lines, it is easy to put this aside for another day.
 Headings help guide you to the right place.
 Multiple sheets (probably more than 5) require an INDEX to guide the reader.
 The modern use of hyperlinking is wonderful but cannot work with a typed sheet or a portable digital file (PDF).